 Many renewable energy solutions seem to be designed for single-family homes like installing solar panels (using the sun’s light to generate electricity) or geothermal pumps (using earth’s constant underground temperature to heat or cool homes or the water supply).
 However, apartment residents absolutely can also participate in connecting to renewable energy solutions (often referred to as clean or green energy).

+It’s likely that you are using a utilities provider that currently relies on fossil fuels.
 By choosing an energy provider with a renewable energy or green energy option, residents can enjoy the benefits of a cost-effective and sustainable energy source.
 This does not require any big investment or installation costs.
 The EPA recommends comparing options to find what works best for you through online tool, “Find Green-e Certified,” The Center for Resource Solutions created the Green-e certification program and tool, which develops a standard for green power.
 Search for renewable energy options, then narrow your search by “Product Type” and “State.”

 2. Find and join a community solar program.